- Purpose and Background

 Confidential material is kept secure.
 Most offices have locked windows and locked doors with restricted access.
 For those that do not, materials are kept in locked filing cabinets or other locked storage areas.
 When offices are open, confidential information is kept out of sight from visitors, and computer screens are not visible to visitors.
 Offices and/or computers are locked when the office will be vacant for an extended length of time.

-Key access is limited to authorized College employees only, in the context of College key control governing the distribution of keys.
-College Public Safety further ensures the security of offices after hours.
+Key access (physical or electronic) is limited to authorized College employees only, in the context of College key control/card access governing the distribution of keys or specific card access.
+College Public Safety and the OneCard office further ensure the security of offices after hours.

 Departmental offsite storage and information processing generally conforms to the same practices as onsite storage, and is safeguarded under the provisions for outside service providers, as described below.